ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 OK, lets assume that we need to use a backend service for searching and showing details about TV shows.

 ### Searching
- Our hard working backend developer friends have made a service for us to use.
+ Our hard working backend developing friends have made a service for us to use.
 The base URL looks like this:

 `https://showsknownfrom.tv/search`

 (no...it doesn't exist)

-And it can take the following query parameters:
+And it offers the following query parameters:

 - q: A query string we would like to search for
 - order (optional parameter): Do we want the search results ascending or descending